pwomalley3/tli-orders-application/README.md

 #### Problem Statement

-Create REST API for an order management application to be consumed by an Angular front-end.
+Create REST API for an orders management application to be consumed by an Angular front-end.

-Orders represent requests for the purchase of different products represented as line items on an order.
+Orders represent requests for the purchase of different products represented as line items on an orders.

 #### Application Set Up